rabbitmq/rabbitmq-website/versioned_docs/version-3.13/cli.md

 [rabbitmq-streams](./man/rabbitmq-streams.8) allows the operator to manage replicas of [streams](./streams/).
 It ships with RabbitMQ.

-It supports both online (when target node is running) and offline mode (changes take effect on node restart).
+Most commands only support the online mode (when target node is running).

 `rabbitmq-streams` uses a [shared secret authentication mechanism](#erlang-cookie) (described below) with server nodes.